Genivia/RE-flex/doc/index.md

 reflex::Matcher matcher(pattern, input);
 ```

-This example translates all constrol characters and characters above 127 to
+This example translates all control characters and characters above 127 to
 spaces before matching.

 🔝 [Back to table of contents](#)